 DO MAKE SURE:

-- all information provided is honest and accurate.
+- all information provided is honest and accurate

-- all sections of the application are presented clearly and concisely.
+- all sections of the application are presented clearly and concisely

-- you provide evidence of how your previous experience, skills and abilities mean that you match the needs of the job i.e. the skills specified within the essential/desirable criteria of the role profile.
+- you provide evidence of how your previous experience, skills and abilities demonstrate that you match the needs of the job i.e. the skills specified within the essential/desirable criteria of the role profile.
 Remember that you may be able to draw from different areas of your life to provide relevant and useful examples, not just paid employment.

 - you provide a full and continuous history of your education/training and unemployment/work experience.

 - you have checked all spelling and grammar.
 Do not rely solely on computer spellcheckers.